NE Epilepsy Research Meeting

 Three Rivers Parkinson's Disease Meeting

 The 2018 meeting will take place on Friday 2 February at Hardwick Hall Hotel, Sedgefield, TS21 2EH.
-Registration details will be announced shortly

 The Three Rivers Conference aims to unite all those in the region that work on Parkinson's disease.
 It usually takes place at Hardwick Hall Hotel, Sedgefield, TS21 2EH.
 Just North of the A177/A689 Roundabout at Sedgefield, a few minutes from the A1(M) Junction 60 or the A19.
 Follow the A177 North for 200 meters from the roundabout towards Durham and the driveway is on your left.
 There is ample free parking at the hotel.

 In previous years the meeting has been awarded 4 CPD points from the Royal College of Physicians.
+We will be applying again this year.

 A number of special interest seminar series are run by Institute members.
 If you are interested in joining please contact the relevant person from the list below.